ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 ### KF

-This is a linear Kalman-filter module used when AIS-messages are received on obstacle positions, speed and course, to enable more robustness for the PSB-MPC against track loss.
+This is a linear Kalman-filter module used when AIS-messages are received on obstacle positions, speed and course, to enable more robustness for the PSB-MPC against track loss and missing AIS-messages.

 ### MROU